dl1bz/pihpsdr-desktop/README.md

 ---

-1. change the work-directory from
+1. Change the work-directory from

 ```
    ˜/Library/Application Support/piHPSDR (macOS)